maluyckx/Network_Attacks/README.md

 The `modify_packet()` function takes a `packet` argument containing a DNS Resource Record.
 It extracts the domain name and checks if it exists in the `dns_hosts` dictionary.
 If the domain name is not in the dictionary, the function prints "no modification" and returns the original packet.
 If the domain name is in the dictionary, the function crafts a new DNS answer with the spoofed IP address specified in the `dns_hosts` dictionary.
 It updates the DNS answer count to 1 and removes the checksums and length fields of the IP and UDP layers, allowing Scapy to recalculate them automatically.
 The modified packet is then returned.
 -->

-### Validation of the attack (ARP)
+### Validation of the attack

-For the validation, we launch the script then after, we can see the packets going through `ws2` using the command `tcpdump`.
+For the validation, we will monitor the packets going through `ws2` using the command `tcpdump`.

-Note that when running `tcpdump`, it will show a lot of `ARP` packets.
-These are the packets forged for cache poisoning.
-Therefore, we stopped the attack script after several seconds to easily find the packets going from `ws3` to the gateway through `ws2`.
+Note that when running `tcpdump`, it will show a lot of `ARP` packets which are the packets forged for cache poisoning.
+To easily find the packets that are sent from `ws3` to the gateway via `ws2`, we stopped the attack script after a few seconds to prevent further packet transmission, allowing for a thorough analysis.

 Result on the `ws3` when performing a ping to `http` :
 ```
 root@mininet-vm:~# ping 10.12.0.10
 PING 10.12.0.10 (10.12.0.10) 56(84) bytes of data.